sen10games/Animal-Kingdom/README.md

 # The Animal Kingdom

-"The Animal Kingdom" is an immersive game developed as the final year project for the Bachelor of Computer Applications (BCA) by Srujan, Aliater, and Preetham from St. Mary's College, Shirva.
+"The Animal Kingdom" is an immersive game developed as the final year project for the Bachelor of Computer Applications (BCA) by Srujan, Alister, and Preetham from St. Mary's College, Shirva.

 ## Overview